 Specifications to Create a Plan File

-When creating a plan file to generate the Gantry Starshot, the beam width, must be a minimum of 4mm as determined by the resolution in the file and each beam must be distinct.
+When creating a plan file to generate the Gantry Starshot, the beam width, should be 4 mm or greater as determined by the resolution in the file and each beam must be distinct.
 This test requires either 16 bit grayscale or 48 bit RGB (16 bits per channel) TIFF images.
 The tiff file must include accurate XResolution and YResolution tags and a valid ResolutionUnit tag.

 Detailed Discussion of Measurements